Donald Gilbert

 Donald Gilbert (1900–1961), named Hubert Donald Macgeoch Gilbert at birth, was an English sculptor and modeller.
 He studied at prestigious art schools in England, Rome and Florence before beginning his career.
 He did works under his own name, such as commissions for the Adelphi building in London.
 He also collaborated with his father, Walter Gilbert, a sculptor at H.H.
-Martyn.
+Martyn & Co.

 Personal life and studies

 Gilbert was born in Burcot, Worcestershire in 1900 and as a child studied at Rugby School.

 Aside from studies in Florence and Rome, Gilbert studied at the Birmingham Central School of Art, the Royal College of Art and the Royal Academy, where he was a silver and bronze medalist.
 In 1927 he was highly commended in the British Prix de Rome final competition.

 Gilbert, who worked under his full name, became a member of Royal Birmingham Society of Artists in 1937.
 He exhibited at Chenil Galleries, Glasgow Institute of the Fine Arts, Royal Society of Artists Birmingham, Royal Academy, Royal Hibernian Academy, Royal Scottish Academy and Walker Gallery in Liverpool.